johns10/code-my-spec-docs/design/codingSession/window.md

 ### Layout Operations
 #### setupTwoColumnLayout()
-1. Configure VSCode to two-column layout
+1. If less than 2 columns, configure VSCode to two-column layout
 2. Done

 #### openFileInLeftColumn(filePath)